nytro04/csvToGraph02/README.md

 ### Requirements

-* Go https://golang.org.
+* [Go](https://golang.org).
 This project uses `Go version go1.10.1`.
 You can grab and install the latest version from https://golang.org/doc/install

-* Chart http://www.chartjs.org.
-The project uses a `Chart.js CDN`.
+* [Chart.js](http://www.chartjs.org).
+This project uses a `Chart.js CDN`.
 See http://www.chartjs.org/docs/latest/ for other options of installing `Chart.js`

 ### Installing